Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Monitoring and Management: Both batteries have similar monitoring and management systems.
 Which one you prefer really depends on personal user preferences.
 However, it should be noted that the Tesla App can only be accessed on an Apple or Android device, there is no browser support.

 Size: The Powerwall is massive compared to the Enphase IQ.
 It weighs nearly twice as much and takes up more room wherever it’s installed.
-The footprint of the Enphase battery is smaller, which is why we declared it the winner.
+The footprint of the Enphase battery is smaller, but there are two of them and their footprint doubles in comparison to Powerwall.

 Enphase IQ Battery 5P vs. Tesla Powerwall 2: Which is Right for You?